Skip to content

 • Place the salmon skin-side down on a sheet tray lined with parchment paper or foil.

-• Evenly squeeze on the lemon juice all over the salmon.
+• Evenly squeeze the lemon juice all over the salmon.
 Rub the finely minced garlic all over the top of the salmon.

-• Drizzle the olive oil covering the salmon then season with salt and pepper.
+• Drizzle the olive oil covering the salmon, then season with salt and pepper.

-• Place on a rack that is about 8-10 inches from the top heating element and broil it for 8-10 minutes or until browned and cooked.
+• Place on a rack about 8-10 inches from the top heating element and broil it for 8-10 minutes or until browned and cooked.
 Set aside and rest for 3-4 minutes before serving.

-• In a medium-size bowl add in the red wine, red wine vinegar, and soy sauce and mix until combined.
+• In a medium-size bowl, add in the red wine, red wine vinegar, and soy sauce and mix until combined.
 Save about 1/3 of the mixture for later use.

 Notes

-If you feel like your salmon is starting to burn, simply remove it from the oven or drop it down a rack or two in your oven.
+If you feel like your salmon is starting to burn, remove it from the oven or drop it down a rack or two in your oven.

 Nutrition